wwidea/bootstrap_feedbacker/README.md

 [![Code Climate](https://codeclimate.com/github/wwidea/bootstrap-feedbacker.png)](https://codeclimate.com/github/wwidea/bootstrap-feedbacker)

-### Feedbacker
+### BoostrapFeedbacker
-Feedbacker provides a tab for users to contact developers from within the application
+BoostrapFeedbacker provides a tab for users to contact developers from within the application

 ### Assumptions

-Feedbacker assumes that you're using...
+BoostrapFeedbacker assumes that you're using...

 * At least Rails 4.2.2
 * The Rails Asset Pipeline